official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-2-0.md

 of the Civil Service for the effective day-to-day management of the relevant department, or the particular issues for which they are responsible …”[^7]

-[^3] Lord Armstrong of Ilminster, Lord Butler of Brockwell and Lord Wilson of Dinton.
+[^3]: Lord Armstrong of Ilminster, Lord Butler of Brockwell and Lord Wilson of Dinton.
-[^4] Fourth Report from the House of Lords Select Committee on the Constitution, Session 2009-10, [^5] Cabinet Office, The Cabinet Manual, October 2011, page 36.
+[^4]: Fourth Report from the House of Lords Select Committee on the Constitution, Session 2009-10,
+[^5]: Cabinet Office, The Cabinet Manual, October 2011, page 36.
-[^6] Cabinet Office, The Cabinet Manual, October 2011, page 36.
+[^6]: Cabinet Office, The Cabinet Manual, October 2011, page 36.
-[^7] Cabinet Office, The Cabinet Manual, October 2011, page 58.
+[^7]: Cabinet Office, The Cabinet Manual, October 2011, page 58.

 270

-The Report of the Iraq Inquiry2  |  Decision-making within government

 24. The Manual also describes the Cabinet Secretary’s advisory role: